aoc-dojo/kata-game-of-life/README.md

 ## Pre-requisites
 ### VS Code Dev Container

-The recommended setup for most people is touse the VS Code dev container feature.
+The recommended setup for most people is to use the VS Code dev container feature.
 That way required frameworks and extensions are installed automatically.

 * [git](https://git-scm.com/downloads)
 * [VS Code](https://code.visualstudio.com/Download)